carlosmarcelomorales/Task-e-commerce/NOTES.md

 - All the tables has the column valid, which means if it's deleted or not.
 If I had more time, i would add this filter to every query, so that we can only use valid and working elements.

+- Make more order on the structure of folders.
+Like on the Application folder, separate all the useCases from the fixtures, or Shared folder.

 For using it correctly, please read the HOWTOUSE.md.